On this page

 Security

 Your IAM solution is all about security.
-It's your application's guardian against unauthorized access and the problems that come with it.
-Design your solution to authenticate every user sign-in and access request reliably and only allow authenticated users to access the services and data for which they have permission.
+It's your app's guardian against unauthorized access and the problems that come with it.
+Design your solution to authenticate every user sign-in and access request reliably.
+Also, only allow authenticated users to access the services and data for which they have permission.
 Consider strategies such as these to help ensure that your solution meets your security requirements:

 • Don't use root access keys.
-Use other commonplace security measures to guard against unauthorized and inappropriate access to your applications, resources, and IAM facilities and data.
+Use other commonplace security measures to guard against unauthorized and inappropriate access to your apps, resources, and IAM facilities and data.

 • Grant users and admins the lowest level of privilege they need to perform their tasks.